mikejoh/k8s-on-kvm/README.md

 5. The needed nodes shall be provisioned with everything included for you to start bootstrapping the cluster.

 ### Accessing the nodes

+_Remember to start your VMs after a reboot!_

 #### SSH to one node a time